BekzodDjumanov/GitLearn/README.md

 GitLearn prioritizes security by keeping user data anonymous and avoiding the need for logins.

 ⚔️ The framework of this project remains and will not contravene with the ethical foundation of programming and software application. ⚔️

+### 📖 License & Copyright

+This project is licensed under the MIT License.
+For more information, see the LICENSE file.

+This project is not affiliated with, endorsed, or sponsored by © GitHub 2025.
+This is an independent project created purely for educational and inspirational purposes.
+All trademarks, logos, and brand names associated with Mastermind are the property of their respective owners